it-economics/itea-be/kata-instructions.md

 ### Your Task

-- Add additional repository to allow easy replacement of the data storage mechanism.
+- Add another repository implementation with a different data storage mechanism that suits the current needs.
 - Ensure the core application logic remains unchanged while swapping storage solutions.
-- Write tests to demonstrate that the refactoring doesn't affect the existing functionalities.
+- Consider writing tests to demonstrate that the replacement of the repository implementation doesn't break the functionality.
+What kind of automated tests is suitable for that?

-### Focus Points

-- Keep the refactoring minimal and straightforward.
+### Discuss the Result

-- Demonstrate how your changes align with the YAGNI principle.
+- How do these changes align with the YAGNI principle?
-- Discuss the potential future extensions that can be made, keeping YAGNI in mind.
+- Which potential future extensions can be made, keeping YAGNI in mind?

-## Optional Task

 - Propose a scenario where transitioning to a more complex database would be necessary.
-- Discuss how the hexagonal architecture would facilitate this transition.
+Discuss how the hexagonal architecture would facilitate this transition.